TepNik/golomb-rice-compression/Readme.md

-Golomb-Rice coding compressor
+Compressor based on Rice coding
 ======================================

-This is the implementation of Golomb-Rice coding.
+This is the implementation of Rice coding.
 You can find information about this algorithm [here](https://monkeysaudio.com/theory.html).

 # File Compression